ragardner/tksheet/docs/DOCUMENTATION.md

 disable_bindings(*bindings)
 ```
 Notes:

 - Uses the same arguments as `enable_bindings()`.

 ___

 #### **Bind specific table functionality**

-This function allows you to bind **very** specific table functionality to your own functions.
+This function allows you to bind **very** specific table functionality to your own functions:

 - If you want less specificity in event names you can also bind all sheet modifying events to a single function, [see here](https://github.com/ragardner/tksheet/wiki/Version-7#tkinter-and-tksheet-events).
 - If you want to validate/modify user cell edits [see here](https://github.com/ragardner/tksheet/wiki/Version-7#validate-user-cell-edits).